skip to content

 01:32:07 - Dev Agrawal

-Twitter spaces are dead.
-They're completely like ever since they have been buried behind live streams.
-I don't know if there is value in Twitter spaces anymore.
+Twitter Spaces are dead.
+Ever since they have been buried behind live streams, I don't know if there is value in Twitter Spaces anymore.

 01:32:19 - Anthony Campolo